Sche7/chess/README.md

 # Chess game

 The game is still under development.
-Current progress:
 - You are now able to interact with chess board through the CLI
 - Most of the basic legal-move-checks has been implemented